Stone Setting: How to Use a Setter’s Wheel to Set Stones in Your Jewelry Designs

 Insert the ready to be set bracelet (or other jewelry object) into the still-soft fixture medium.
 Reassemble the tool, and clamp the wingnut down tight to prevent the wheel from moving.

-Learn more on setting stones with prongs and bezels in the Metalsmith Essentials Introduction to Gemstone Setting: Prong, Flush and Bezel Setting with Ann Cahoon video.
+Learn more on stone setting with prongs and bezels in the Metalsmith Essentials Introduction to Gemstone Setting: Prong, Flush and Bezel Setting with Ann Cahoon video.

-Find more metalsmithing essentials in the Interweave store and in every issue of Lapidary Journal Jewelry Artist!
+Find more metalsmithing essentials like stone setting in the Interweave store and in every issue of Lapidary Journal Jewelry Artist!